ronin13/dotler/README.md

 1) Get the root url.
 2) Send to request Channel.
 3) Iterate over request Channel and dispatch urls from it to crawl goroutine until
-    i) idle timeout - needed since crawling cannot be considered to halt deterministically.
-Hence, if there are no new urls in request Channel after idle timeout, we leave. ii) SIGINT / SIGTERM are sent.
+    i) SIGINT / SIGTERM are sent.
+    ii) All the urls in the domain have been crawled and all goroutines are idle.
 4) During shutdown, we persist the graphviz to a .dot file, generate SVG if required and show the image as well.

 ### crawl goroutine (crawler.go)

-1) Update a map - nodeMap - (with RW lock) to ensure we don't duplicate process page.
+1) Update a map implementing NodeMapper interface to ensure we don't duplicate process page.
 2) Get all links on the page, goquery is used for this purpose.
     i) Unless the link is already processed, send it to request Channel if it is part of same domain. ii) Update this pages map of static assets and links originating from this page.